boblogdev/stargate_quiz/README.md

 * JavaScript - used to add interactivity to the quiz such as user feedback on correctly answered questions.

 ## Technologies Used
+* [amiresponsive](https://ui.dev/amiresponsive) - created the snapshot at the top of README.md
 * [Balsamiq](https://balsamiq.com/) - for creating the wireframes.
 * [VSCode](https://code.visualstudio.com/) - I'd hit my quota for the month so had to revert to using VSCode, downloading the repo to my HD and editing on my laptop/desktop.
 * [Firefox Developer Edition](https://www.mozilla.org/en-US/firefox/developer/) - used to debug code, useful for grid/flex learning.